Apply now, start February 2022!

 - a minimum of one year’s formal counselling experience

-The RAV internship is treated as a training course and involves the payment of course (placement) fees.
-The internship costs $4200 (including GST).
-Instalment options are available for an additional administration fee of $150.
+The internship is treated as a training course and involves the payment of course placement fees.
+The fee is $4200 (including GST).
+Instalment options are available for an additional $150 administration fee.

 The cost of the program is $1650 including GST.

 This program is open to graduates of the Specialist Course in Integrative Couple Therapy wishing to consolidate and extend their skills.
 Group members will be given the opportunity to participate in a team who offer their reflections on the live streaming of couple’s therapy sessions and reflect back to the couple on their skilled observations of the couple’s relationship, the therapeutic relationship, and the couple therapy process as a whole.

 The reflecting team provides a rich, interactive model for participants’ ongoing learning, growth and development in a supportive environment.
 For the clients, the reflecting team brings another dimension to their experience, often deepening & enhancing the work.
 The reflecting team learns to work as a team to develop an insightful and respectful ways of conceptualising the couple’s dynamics thereby augmenting the couple’s therapy experience and enhancing the team’s capacity to use appropriate language with clients and to skillfully conceptualise cases.

 The live couple therapy session is projected onto a screen in a training room where the reflecting team watches the session, formulating considered reflections that will be offered to the couple.
 The couple reflect with the therapist on what the team has offered, completing the session for the clients.
 Occasionally live sessions will not be available due to unavoidable circumstances and in such case the team will reflect on prior live sessions which have been recorded.